Home >> Waves, diffraction of light

 Using simple trigonometry, the path difference (in red) is equal to a/2 sin(θ).

-Unfortunately lack of space precludes the derivation of further minima.
+Unfortunately lack of space precludes calculation of the derivation of further minima.

 As a general rule, the angular positions θ of the minima are given by: